shaussler/TheoreticalUniverse/theoretical_universe/differential_operators/the_exterior_derivative_of_rotations.rst

 After a straightforward calculations, we obtain:

-.. topic:: Hodge Dual of the exterior derivative of Rotations in Differential Form
+.. topic:: Exterior Derivative of Rotations in Differential Form

    .. math::